Demonstrating scalable randomized benchmarking of universal gate sets: 27-qubit IBM Q demonstration

 To investigate what many-qubit MRB can reveal about errors in current many-qubit hardware, we ran MRB on a 27-qubit IBM Q device ($\texttt{ibmq\_montreal}$, a $\texttt{Falcon r4}$ processor).
 We used the universal gate set $\mathbb{G}_1=\mathbb{SU}(2)$ and $\mathbb{G}_2=\{\cnot\}$, and we sampled layers with a two-qubit gate density of $\xi=\nicefrac{1}{4}$.
-We choose a single qubit subset $\mathbb{Q}$ containing $n$ qubits for 15 exponentially spaced $n$ up to $n=27$.
+Our circuits contain barriers between each layer of gates, as in our experiments on AQT (Section~\ref{sec:aqt}). choose a single qubit subset $\mathbb{Q}$ containing $n$ qubits for 15 exponentially spaced $n$ up to $n=27$.
 This is illustrated in Fig.~\ref{fig:ibm} (b), for 6 of the 15 qubit subsets.
-For each qubit subset, we sampled and ran 30 circuits at each of a set of exponentially spaced depths.
+For each qubit subset, we sampled and ran 25 circuits at each of a set of exponentially spaced depths.

 Figure \ref{fig:ibm} (a) shows the observed polarization versus benchmark depth for six representative values of $n$.
 Even for $n=27$, where we observe an average layer error rate of $r_{\Omega}=28(1)\%$, we obtain a $d=0$ average observed polarization of $S_0 \approx 40\%$.
 This demonstrates that MRB is practical on many qubits, even when the error rate per layer is $O(10\%)$.
 For all $n$, we observe that the mean observed polarization is consistent with an exponential decay, as expected.
 Fig.~\ref{fig:ibm} (b) shows the error rate per qubit ($r_{\Omega, \,\textrm{perQ}} = 1-(1-r_{\Omega})^{\nicefrac{1}{n}} \approx \nicefrac{r_{\Omega}}{n}$) versus $n$.
 Our circuits have a fixed expected two-qubit gate density (of $\xi=\nicefrac{1}{4}$).
 Therefore, $r_{\Omega, \,\textrm{perQ}}$ will be independent of $n$ for $n\geq 2$ if (1) the error rate of one-qubit gates and the error rate of two-qubit gates is invariant across the device, and (2) there are no crosstalk errors.
-Instead, we observe that $r_{\Omega, \,\textrm{perQ}}$ rapidly increases from $r_{\Omega, \,\textrm{perQ}} \approx 0.2\%$ for $n=2$ up to $r_{\Omega, \,\textrm{perQ}} \approx 1.2\%$---an increase of approximately $600\%$.
+Instead, we observe that $r_{\Omega, \,\textrm{perQ}}$ rapidly increases from $r_{\Omega, \,\textrm{perQ}} \approx 0.2\%$ for $n=2$ up to $r_{\Omega, \,\textrm{perQ}} \approx 1.2\%$---an increase of approximately $500\%$.

 To quantify the contribution of crosstalk errors to the observed increase in the per-qubit error rate with $n$, we first need to quantify the spatial variations in the one- and two-qubit gate error rates (meaning the error rates of those gates when all other qubits are idle).
 We used one- and two-qubit MRB to measure the error rates of each one-qubit subset and each connected two-qubit subset of the 27-qubits.
 Because of the large number of qubits, it would require running more circuits than was feasible to implement independent one-qubit MRB experiments on each qubit (27 MRB experiments) and independent two-qubit MRB experiments on each connected pair of qubits (30 MRB experiments).
 Instead, we implemented all 27 one-qubit MRB experiments simultaneously \cite{gambetta2012characterization}.
 The resultant one-qubit MRB error rates therefore include contributions from single-qubit gate crosstalk errors.
 We ran the 30 two-qubit MRB experiments in eight groups, selected to minimize the closeness in frequency space of the qubits in each group.
 These two-qubit MRB error rates will therefore include some contributions from two-qubit gate crosstalk, but the experiments have been designed with the aim of minimizing this contribution.
 We also ran five isolated two-qubit MRB experiments and observed that the simultaneous two-qubit MRB error rates were a factor of between 1.5 and 2.5 times larger than the corresponding isolated MRB error rates (see Table \ref{tab:1_2_q_ibm}).